tensorfactory/PiFaceCam/README.md

 - To reset all settings to the default values, you need to delete the settings.dat file in the module folder.
 - During face id processing [2], images with face not facing front, belongs to different person, partially obstructed or too blur will be rejected.
 These rejected images will be moved to a "rejected" folder created within the original folder.
 - Once face ids are created, they are stored as encrypted files (faceids_image_cache.dat & data.dat).You can subsequently choose to remove all images from "faceids_folder_pathname" TOGETHER with the id folders.
-- For removing a saved face id, you create an empty folder for the face id.
-PiFaceCam will remove any saved ids when it detect an empty folder for the id during start.
-To remove all saved id at once, just delete both faceids_image_cache.dat & data.dat files.<br/>
+- To removing a saved face id, you create an empty folder for the face id.
+PiFaceCam will remove the id when it detect an empty folder for the id during start.
+To remove all saved ids at once, just delete both faceids_image_cache.dat & data.dat files.<br/><br/>